Skip to main content

 Therefore \( f + g \) is an odd function.

-Functions that are neither even nor odd
+Functions neither even nor odd

-If a function satisfies neither the relation \( f(-x) = f(x) \) nor \( f(-x) = -f(x) \), then it is neither even nor odd.
+If a function satisfies neither the relation \( f(-x) = f(x) \), nor \( f(-x) = -f(x) \), then it is neither even nor odd.

 Example.
 The functions \( f(x) = e^x \) and \( f(x) = x + 1 \) are neither even nor odd.